Reino-p/A1_NodeJs_WPR371/readMe.txt

     -Request
     -DotEnv

-2. Setup the environment files for the API keys to keep them safe
+2. Setup the environment files for the API keys

 3. Created the functions to retrieve the data from the APIs